NxPKG/khulnasoft-docs/content/cloudflare-one/_partials/ssh/_usernames.md

 {{<details header="Advanced setup: Differing usernames">}}

 SSH certificates include one or more `principals` in their signature which indicate the Unix usernames the certificate is allowed to log in as.
-Cloudflare Access will always set the principal to the user's email address prefix.
+Khulnasoft Access will always set the principal to the user's email address prefix.
 For example, when `jdoe@example.com` tries to connect, Access issues a short-lived certificate authorized for the principal `jdoe`.

 By default, SSH servers authenticate the Unix username against the principals listed in the user's certificate.
 You can configure your SSH server to accept principals that do not match the Unix username.